 WE NEED A REGENERATIVE CULTURE CREATING A CULTURE WHICH IS HEALTHY, RESILIENT AND ADAPTABLE.

-But really, regenerative culture is present in every bit of Extinction Rebellion and on every level.
+Regenerative culture is essential to and present in every bit of Extinction Rebellion and on every level.

 We have several strategies that help us put Regenerative Culture into practice, including: